nhsx/skunkworks-long-stayer-risk-stratification/training/README.md

 ```
 A file called `risk_model.pickle` should now appear in the `training` directory.

-All the files have now been generated to test the set up.
-Instructions on deploy can be [found here](../Deploy/README.md).
+You will need to copy these to the config folder before following instructions on how to deploy [found here](../Deploy/README.md).